neuralflow-bd/neuralflow-bd/README.md

 # 📂 Featured Projects

-Here are some of the projects developed under Neural Flow.
+Some of the solutions developed under Neural Flow include:

 - 🌐 Business Websites
 - 🛒 eCommerce Platforms